 Stein – Named after Saint Edith Stein and representing the values of Equality, Faith and Education

-The students were impressive in their research and the rationale they used to choose our new Houses.
-There were some very thoughtful and articulate insights shared with students so passionate about the type of people that they felt would make for inspirational new House Saints.
+The students were impressive in their research and the rationale they used to choose our Houses.
+There were some very thoughtful and articulate insights shared with students so passionate about the type of people that they felt would make for inspirational House Saints.
 Their commitment for global causes was at the heart of their work, being inspired to bring attention to things that mattered to them most such as the environment, equality, justice and poverty.
 These causes were displayed in the new House Saints so that everyone within our school community can resonate with the ideals and Gospel values that they radiate.

-All students and staff belong to a House and new members, joining Saint Gregory’s, will be allocated to a House within their Tutor Group representing their House Saint in activities and events throughout the academic year.
+All students and staff belong to a House and new members joining Saint Gregory’s will be allocated to a House within their Tutor Group representing their House Saint in activities and events throughout the academic year.

 Below, you will discover the reasons for student choices and what they represent.